mahmoud/clastic/docs/tutorial.rst

        app.serve()

+In the last few lines,
-This code creates the application and starts it by invoking its ``.serve()`` method.
+we see that this code creates the application and starts it by invoking its ``.serve()`` method.

 Application creation is handled by the ``create_app()`` function,